yuekaizhang/dynamo/docs/architecture/kvbm_components.md

 For scalability, the system batches and publishes these events periodically (for example, every \~10s, or dynamically based on system load).

-##### A conceptual design of a storage advisor
+### A conceptual design of a storage advisor

-This section provides an overview for the storage provider who is interested in integrating as a custom backend to KVBM and providing optimized performance. ***Please note, this is optional and not required for KVBM to integrate with a backend.***
+This section provides an overview for the storage provider who is interested in integrating as a custom backend to KVBM and providing optimized performance. **Please note, this is optional for KVBM integration with a backend.**

-External storage systems are not tightly coupled with Dynamo’s execution pipeline.
+External storage systems are not tightly coupled with Dynamo's execution pipeline.
 Instead, they passively observe KV block lifecycle events through a subscription model:

 * Storage volumes are pre-provisioned and mounted by the storage provider.
 * These volumes are then registered with Dynamo through the NIXL Storage Agent using registerVolume() APIs.
 Dynamo itself does not manage mounts or provisioning.
 * The Dynamo KV Block Manager interacts only with logical block-level APIs (that is, get() and put()).
 * In parallel, the Event Plane asynchronously broadcasts KV lifecycle events using a NATS-based pub/sub channel.
-* Storage vendors implement a lightweight subscriber process that listens to these events without interfering with the KV Manager’s runtime behavior.
+* Storage vendors implement a lightweight subscriber process that listens to these events without interfering with the KV Manager's runtime behavior.
 * This decoupling ensures that external storage systems can optimize block placement and lifecycle tracking without modifying or instrumenting the core Dynamo codebase.

 Now, to enable fast lookup and dynamic tiering, storage vendors may build internal data structures using the received event stream.
 Here is a high level conceptual design: